April 2006 Archives

 "We reached our goal early, thanks to a number of miracles: The first gene Dae-Kyun isolated was the right one, the gene was functional in yeast, the gene's enzyme did in one step what we thought took three enzymes, and the artemisinic acid it produced didn't interfere much with the cell".

 The research advances progress towards lower cost arteminisin production, which would potentially lower the cost of arteminisin combination therapy.
-Hopefully, this method, and/or vaccine development, or the judicious use of existing technologies, will eventually help abate malaria.
+Hopefully, this method, and/or vaccine development, along with existing technologies like prevention and bednets, will eventually help abate malaria.
 As much as the spread of malaria is a scientific challenge, it is also a political and economic challenge, although arguably a more sure-fire scientific solution would ease the politics.The research is supported by multiple organizations, and UC Berkeley has issued a royalty-free license to both OneWorld Health and Amyris to develop the technology to treat malaria.
 Africa Malaria Day is April 25, 2006

 ------------